infinum/datx/website/versioned_docs/version-2.0.0/testing/test-data-factory.md

 Once you've created a factory, you can call it to generate an instance of that object - in this case, a `user`.

-It would be boring though if each user had the same `name` - so test-data-factory lets you generate data via some API methods:
+It would be boring though if each user had the same `name` - so `@datx/test-data-factory` lets you generate data via some API methods:

 ### Incrementing IDs with `sequence`